security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

 ![img]( {{ "/assets/images/1Password-web.png" | relative_url }}){: width="500px" }

 # Part 5: Online Password Attack

 **Note:** This section uses the [Kali VM](/security-assignments/labs/virtual-machines#kali).

 This attack uses `/usr/share/wordlists/rockyou.txt.gz`, which comprises all unique passwords from the [32 million RockYou password breach](https://www.nytimes.com/2010/01/21/technology/21password.html).

+1. Elevate to a root shell (or, alternatively, run all commands below with `sudo`):

+        sudo -s

 1. First, if the file `/usr/share/wordlists/rockyou.txt` is not present, unzip the password list.